baboomerang/overclockSPD/README.md

        sudo python writespd.py -x -b <busaddr> -d <dimmaddr> -f <filepath>     # only writes 1 target at a time

 ```
-Results will be saved in the same WD as input file.
+Results will be saved in the same directory as input file.
 Check if there is write access to it otherwise the scripts will fail.

 **Examples**
 ```